Agincourt Carol: Lyrics

 The pattern of a strophe (verse) sung in English followed by a burden (chorus) in Latin followed a structure typical of the religious carols of the period.

-The Agincourt Carol was recorded by The Young Tradition on Galleries, (with both the Early Music Consort and Dave Swarbrick contributing), and by the Silly Sisters (band) (Maddy Prior and June Tabor) on their second album No More to the Dance.
+The Agincourt Carol has been recorded by several choirs and bands, among others The Young Tradition on Galleries, (with both the Early Music Consort and Dave Swarbrick contributing), the Poxy Boggards on their first recording Bawdy Parts, and by the Silly Sisters (band) (Maddy Prior and June Tabor) on their second album No More to the Dance.